manuelgilm/NLP_usecases/sentiment_analysis/README.md

 ---

 <p align="center">
     Sentiment Analysis is the process of determining the sentiment of a given text.
 It is a form of text analysis that involves classifying texts into a pre-defined sentiment.
-The sentiment can be positive, negative.
+The sentiment can be positive, or negative.
     <br>
 </p>